If you can’t use your credit wisely, then it’s a good idea not to use it at all.

 Pay off that balance

 For smaller purchases on your credit card, you still need to have the cash on hand to pay off the balance every month.
-Convenience use of credit is no longer convenient when you can’t pay for it comfortably, and simply making the minimum payments will snowball your debt to higher and higher levels.
-A credit card debt calculator can show you just how much time and money is lost when you fail to make bigger payments on your credit card.
-Paying the balance in full effectively gives you a zero per cent interest rate.
+Convenience use of credit is no longer convenient when you can’t make the minimum payment.
+And remember, simply making the minimum payments will snowball your debt to higher and higher levels.
+If you carry a balance beyond the full price of the item, you’re playing a dangerous game with interest rates.

 Anticipate the unexpected

 If you have gathered up too much bad debt and you’re having a difficult time meeting your financial obligations, it might be time you reached out for some help.
-Call to speak to a trained credit counsellor and find out what your best options are.
+Call 1-888-294-3130 to speak to a trained credit counsellor and find out what your best options are.
 You can also try our free debt analysis online.